Stop! Your Lease Extension in Chard Could Be FREE

 An extended lease is almost the same value as a freehold

-Mortgage lenders may decide not to finance a property on a short lease
+Lenders will not finance a property with a short lease

 Lender Requirement

-Birmingham Midshires Minimum 70 years from the date of the mortgage.
+Bank of Scotland Minimum 70 years from the date of the mortgage.

-Halifax Minimum 70 years from the date of the mortgage.
+Lloyds TSB Scotland Minimum 70 years from the date of the mortgage.

-Leeds Building Society 85 years remaining from the start of the mortgage.
+Skipton Building Society 85 years from the date of completion of the mortgage

-The conveyancing solicitors that we work with procure Chard lease extensions and help protect your position.
+The conveyancing solicitors that we work with handle Chard lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancing solicitor we work with provide it.

-Chard Lease Extension Case Summaries:
+Chard Lease Extension Example Cases:

 Chard case: